gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

     return output_layer
 ```

+Batch normalization is based on the idea that, instead of just normalizing the inputs to the network, we normalize the inputs to layers within the network.
+It's called "batch" normalization because during training, we normalize each layer's inputs by using the mean and variance of the values in the current mini-batch.

 ## Regular Convolution Layer

 Regular convolution with same padding will be used in 1x1 convolution layer and it includes batch normalization with the ReLU activation function also.